soniabrami/toddmotto.github.io/_posts/2014-05-26-digging-into-angulars-controller-as-syntax.md

 });
 {% endhighlight %}

-You can also use the controllerAs syntax in the controller instanciation but you will need to inject a scope to the local injection object in $controller.
-The alias for the controller will be added to this scope.
-It is less elegant.
+You can alternatively use the `controllerAs` syntax in the `$controller` instantiation but you will need to inject a `$scope` instance into the Object that is passed into `$controller`.
+The alias (for instance `scope.main`) for the Controller will be added to this `$scope` (like it is in our actual Angular apps), however this is a less elegant solution.

 {% highlight javascript %}
 // Same test becomes